 Raised in the south of France, She has lived in the UK, Norway, the USA, and Switzerland and have built-up a multicultural family, friendships & networks.

-Anne holds a Bachelor’s Degree in Science from McGill University and a Master’s Degree in Industrial/Organizational Psychology from University of Waterloo.
-She is bilingual in French.
+Ms. Benedict graduated magna cum laude with a Bachelor’s Degree in Science from McGill University and holds a Master’s Degree in Industrial/Organizational Psychology from the University of Waterloo.

 Client Director EMEA, Mannaz A/S and BCL Solicitor MSc Organisational Psychology Mediator FRSA